David De Silva: Talent Springs Eternal

 De Silva subsequently conceived and developed a new musical play entitled Fame Forever: Talent Springs Eternal.
 It was first performed by Glasgow's Apollo Players at the Kings Theatre in 2007.
 The American debut of the sequel, under the title Fame Forever - Talent Springs Eternal (formerly Reunion and Rebirth) played from September 21–30, 2007, at the Waterville Opera House, Waterville, Maine, and also received a co-debut at The Players of Sarasota in Sarasota, Florida, opening around the same time, and running to October 7, 2007.
-This show was directed by Thomas DeWyane Barrett.
+This show was directed by Thomas DeWayne Barrett.
 The English premiere was produced at the Congress Theatre, Eastbourne, by a local group called The Rattonians, also in 2007.
 Nashville's The Circle Players produced Fame Forever in 2011.

 The first professional cast recording of Fame Forever... was produced by the Father Fame Foundation in 2013.
 In 2014 Music Theatre International (MTI) republished the show with the title Talent Springs Eternal: Fame Forever.
 An audio book, Talent Springs Eternal (Fame Forever), a production with 25 actors and singers, was conceived, directed and produced by De Silva and released on Audible/Amazon in June 2016.
 It was recorded at PPI Recording Studio in SoHo, New York City, with sound engineer Chip Fabrizi.